-This advanced technology is able to constantly monitor and adjust its blower settings to account for things in your home that restrict airflow, such as your ductwork, furnace location and even dirty filters.
+This advanced technology is able to constantly monitor and adjust its blower settings to account for things in your home that restrict airflow, such as your ductwork, furnace location and even dirty furnace filters.

-Being able to constantly adjust the blower motor could be a huge energy and money saver since your furnace will run much more efficiently.
+Being able to constantly adjust the blower motor can be a huge energy and money saver since your furnace will run much more efficiently.
 These types of furnaces also allow you to set the thermostat on different settings for various parts of your home.

 A 2-stage furnace provides a more consistent comfort level as it removes the possibility of temperature swings.
 A modulating furnace is like cruise control for your furnace’s operation and the automatic adjustments is what makes this type of furnace deliver maximum fuel efficiency.

 Furthermore, even when the furnace is not on, the motor in a 2-stage furnace can be in constant operation so that it will continue to circulate the air in your home 24/7 providing higher air quality.
 The more air that goes through the filter, the more contaminants are being removed.

 In addition, since the furnace is providing a continuous, warm airflow, that air is constantly being redistributed meaning your furnace does not have to operate as often.
 Another money-saving benefit!

 Clearly, a 2-stage furnace is the ultimate choice when it comes to deciding on an energy-efficient furnace.
 While they cost more upfront, they pay for themselves in the long run.